 New Zealand-based competition features spectacular designs

-WOW—the World of WearableArt—was a small show of wearable art, dance, and theater, when it was launched by Dame Suzie Moncrieff in 1987.
-Intended to promote an art gallery in Nelson, New Zealand, the first show was enjoyed by 200 people.
-Three years later, the WOW show opened in Wellington with 72 garments and a full house of 2,000.
+WOW—the World of WearableArt—was a small show of wearable art, dance, and theater, when it was launched by Dame Suzie Moncrieff in 1987, in the outskirts of Nelson, New Zealand.
+Intended to promote an art gallery, the first show was enjoyed by 200 people.
+Three years later, the WOW show opened at a larger venue in Nelson, Trafalgar Centre, with 72 garments and a full house of 2,000.
+In 2005, the show moved to Wellington.
 More than 30 years later, this extravagant fashion show is New Zealand’s largest theatrical production.
-It runs for three weeks in Wellington, and hosts more than 60,000 attendees. e production showcases avant-garde garments that are more art than clothing.
+It runs for three weeks in Wellington, and hosts more than 60,000 attendees.
+The production showcases avant-garde garments that are more art than clothing.

 Get the latest including tips, techniques and special offers straight to your inbox.